About the Coronavirus Pandemic (Graphs as of April 29, 2021

 The World Health Organization has an extensive list of public health criteria to consider before reopening a community.
 Among them is a positivity rate of less than 5 percent in the previous two weeks.
 The Florida Chapter of the American Academy of Pediatrics (FCAAP) also recommends following this positivity guideline.

 An all-time record of 277 deaths occurred on August 8, 2020.
 Since then there was a downward trend in deaths during August.
 In September new death leveled off.
 In November the death rate began trending upward again and tied the peak of 277 in December.
 Despite improvements in treatments, deaths continued to trend upward during January 2021.
 During early February average deaths plateaued at near record highs.
-There was a downward trend in the last two weeks of February.
+There was a downward trend in the last two weeks of February and all during March.
+In early April deaths rebounded and averaged at around 60 daily for the last two weeks.

 The trend in death rate is an accurate measure to determine whether we are controlling the virus because it is independent from fluctuations in the testing rate.
 However, it is a lagging indicator and generally spikes in deaths follow spikes in cases by a few weeks.